RyanZim/EJS-Lint/README.md

 It will error out if it encounters an old-style `include`s (`<% include filename %>`) by default, but will tolerate them if the `--preprocessor-include`/`preprocessorInclude` option is set.
 It does not lint included files regardless of the method of inclusion.

+Using `await` inside your ejs template will also throw an error by default - use option `--await`/`await` to allow usage of `await` in the template.

 It can work with custom delimiters, just pass it in the options (if using the API) or pass the `--delimiter` (`-d`) flag on the CLI.

 ## Installation